ColumPaget/githuber/README.md

 ## GITHUBER
-Githuber is just another github-api script.
-It focuses entirely on doing a few basic tasks on the user's repositories.
-It is intended to be used with command-line git.
-The user can list their notifications, repositories, and issues across all repositories.
+Githuber is a tool for managing your github repositories.
+It is intended to be used alongside command-line git, and does no pull or push.
+The user can list their notifications and various information for their repositories.
 They can create and delete repositories.
 They can list, create and delete releases for a repository.

 ## INSTALL